 Eleanor Magness is an intern producer on The Green Tunnel and an undergraduate student at George Mason University, majoring in history.
 She is a moderately seasoned hiker and enjoys camping and anything to do with the outdoors.

 Ashley Palazzo is a producer on The Green Tunnel podcast.
 She has a MA in history from George Mason University.
 Ashley grew up camping in the Great Smokey Mountains with her family and has fond memories of hiking portions of the Appalachian Trail.

-Jeanette Patrick is the executive producer of The Green Tunnel.
+Jeanette Patrick is an executive producer of The Green Tunnel.
 She is also the Head of R2 Studios, the studio where The Green Tunnel is mixed and made for your listening enjoyment.
 Jeanette loves spending time outdoors and grew up hiking and camping in the Ozark Mountains.

 Scott Miller is an acclaimed musician from Stanton, Virginia.
 He was recently inducted to the East Tennessee Writers Hall of Fame.
 He resides in his native Virginia, tending to the family farm while also continuing to release and perform new music informed by that rural area, history, and Appalachia.
 Learn more about his music, performance schedule, and more at thescottmiller.com.

 Ashlee Watkins and Andrew Small are award-winning musicians located in Floyd, Virginia.
 Ashlee is originally from New South Wales, Australia and Andrew is from North Carolina.
 Specializing in traditional music styles of Southwest Virginia, Ashlee and Andrew have won numerous prizes including the coveted award for First Place Old Time Band at the 2021 Old Fiddler’s Convention in Galax, VA.
 Their music is also featured in the PBS documentary film Rock Castle Home.
 Learn more about their music, performance schedule, and teaching at watkinsandsmall.com.